VanDenHendeSimon/classgroups/README.md

 # classgroups
-little data analysis and manipulation for classgroups
+data analysis and manipulation for classgroups